MatthewCondon/MaritimeCyber_IR/Methodology/NMEA/Replay_Monitoring/Historical_Replay.md

 _This command has no output associated with it.
 To stop running the command, use ```Ctrl + C```._

 The boat should begin replaying data at this time.
 All display systems will show the relevant information from the data file.

+# Replay Analysis
+When running data through the NMEA backbone, watch the displays for any abnormal behavior.
+Compare the information shown on different displays, such as equipment displays directly connected to machinery to monitors on the bridge.